Group organizing against area industrial solar farm

 That group will hold an informational meeting about the array on Friday, May 10, at 6 p.m. at the Grace Baptist Church, 101 N. Main St., in Cedarville.
 All are welcome to attend.

 Last year, the News has reported that the company Lendlease had secured 1,400 acres in that area for its Kingswood Solar Farm.
-According to the lease terms, the land would be used for 43 years, doing which time property owners would be paid $1,000 per acre, a rate which increases every few years for inflation.
+According to the lease terms, the land would be used for 43 years, during which time property owners would be paid $1,000 per acre, a rate that increases every few years for inflation.

 According to area landowner and farmer Joe Krajicek, farmland in the area currently rents for around $200 per acre.

 Krajicek, who lives on Tarbox-Cemetery Road, understands the financial temptation to sign up, but is disappointed that many local landowners have already done so.

 “I am truly disappointed in this decision for personal gain that will ruin the rest of the community,” Krajicek said this week.
 “This will have a big impact on the footprint of our community.”

 Lendlease has yet to apply for a state permit to build the solar farm, according to the Ohio Power Siting Board’s website.
 The project is not a matter of local zoning because of its large size, Miami Township zoning inspector Richard Zopf previously told the News.
 After the company applies, the Ohio Power Siting Board will host a forum in the area and accept public comment.